aiven/aiven-docs/docs/products/alloydbomni.md

 :::

-Aiven for AlloyDB Omni is a managed version of Google AlloyDB Omni purpose-built for mission-critical PostgreSQL workloads.
+Aiven for AlloyDB Omni is a managed version of Google AlloyDB Omni purpose-built for mission-critical PostgreSQL® workloads.
 It combines the power of Google's advanced database technology, new columnar engine, and AI capabilities with the ease of use and multi-cloud flexibility of the Aiven platform for Google Cloud, Amazon Web Services, and Microsoft Azure.